Volunteer with us

 Gain invaluable experience, connect with nature, and build a new future.

 The Ibu Bumi Orangutan organisation has the mission of protecting the rainforest through sustainable economic development, education and wildlife protection programs.
-To achieve our goals, we have several projects on the ground in collaboration with a range of local partners, each with a different mission.
+To achieve our goals, we have several activities on the ground in collaboration with the rangers from Gunung Leuser NP and USU (University of North Sumatra).

-We offer the opportunity to learn from experts in the field, share knowledge, engage with the natural beauty of Indonesia, and develop a range of valuable skills.
+We offer the opportunity to learn in the field and share knowledge, engage with the local community, and develop a range of valuable skills.

 This type of volunteering is aimed at people of all ages and families who are 100% able to adapt to work and life in the field.